Bridges: Frequently Asked Questions

 Q: How can Bridges help?

-• Identify the student’s strengths, interests, and career goals
+• Identify strengths, interests, and career goals

-• Coordinate services and supports both on campus and in the community
+• Coordinate campus and community supports

-• Practice self-advocacy
+• Build self-advocacy skills

-• Provide strategies to develop skills in time management, organization, and planning
+• Improve time management, organization, and planning

 Q: What services are offered by the Bridges program?